 - Behavioral Science

 Behavioral science explores the cognitive processes, especially decision-making and communication, through systematic analysis of human behavior.
-The Center’s behavioral scientists researchers study how human behavior before an injury occurs can increase or decrease the risk of that injury, and then develop interventions that promote safety and help to prevent injury.
-Researchers also study the emotional and psychological response to potentially traumatic events, such as injury, for children and their families.
+The Center’s behavioral scientists study how human behavior before an injury occurs can increase or decrease the risk of that injury and then develop interventions that promote safety and help to prevent injury.
+They also study the emotional and psychological response to potentially traumatic events, such as injury, for children and their families.
 Several behavioral science research methods are used: assessing people’s knowledge, attitudes, or mental health symptoms through validated questionnaires and surveys; observing behavior to better understand how people use technology or interactions amongst family members or the healthcare team; and developing evidence-based interventions to change behaviors or reduce symptoms.

 - Biomedical Engineering